se-edu/learningresources/contents/javascript/Javascript-modules.md

 ## What Is a Module?

-You might often encounter the term such as _module, package, library, dependency, plugin,_ etc. when developing your own application in any programming languages, including JavaScript.
-We will not dive into the exact definition of each term because that is not the scope of this article, but we will define a module as a small part of code that is broken up from a larger code base.
+In programming, the term module (other similar terms: _package, library, dependency, plugin, etc._) is used to refer to _a small part of code that is broken up from a larger code base_.

+Modules help programmers in many ways.
+Here are some of the examples:

+**1. Modules make the code more managable** <br>
+Using modules will break the code base into smaller parts which if done well can help in managing a code base, especially a large one.

 Let's say you have an application with functionalities A and B, where functionality A needs functionality B. Without modules, both of these functionalities are mixed together in the code base without a clear separation.
 With modules, we can separate those 2 functionalities into separate module each.
 When A need B, A will "include" B and A will be able to work as if A and B has never been separated.
-The exact usage of modules will be illustrated in the **How to Modularize JavaScript Code** section after the following section.

-## Why Use Modules in JavaScript?

-Following are reasons why use modules in JavaScript.
-The reasons below are not exclusive to JavaScript, but may also be general reasons for using modules in other languages.

-**1. Better management of code base** <br>
-Using modules will break the code base into smaller parts which if done well can help in managing a code base, especially a large one.
-To be able to modularize your code well, you can apply Software Engineering principles such as _[SOLID](http://se-education.org/se-book/principles/solidPrinciples/index.html)_, etc.

-**2. Namespacing** <br>
+**2. Modules help minimize name clashes** <br>
-Because of how [JavaScript scoping](https://www.sitepoint.com/demystifying-javascript-variable-scope-hoisting/) works, avoiding global variable can be an issue.
-Modules allows JavaScript developer to avoid this problem by isolating the namespace to a specific module.
+Breaking code into modules result in breaking the code's namespace into smaller parts too.
+This will help in minimizing name clashes and the need for global variables.

-**3. Reusability** <br>
+**3. Modules promote reuse** <br>
-As per _[Don't Repeat Yourself (DRY) Principle](http://se-education.org/se-book/principles/dryPrinciple/index.html)_, modules allows developers to reuse their code that is contained in a module.
+Modules allows developers to reuse their code that is contained in a module.
 If for example we have an application that rely on a fuctionality such as string comparison function, we can separate that function into a module and let the application to use the function from that module instead of having to always repeating that function in all the places where it is needed.

 ## How to Modularize JavaScript Code?